 Wageed’s research investigates the drinking water risks that urban and rural communities would be exposed to under “yet to occur droughts” due to climate change.
 These risks have not, until now, been quantified.
 As in Anita’s project, Wageed’s team developed and tested new methods for quantifying this risk.
 The team’s work represents a first substantial step towards the development of a practical, transparent way of assessing the potential impact of climate change on reservoir and catchment yields for water supply.

 This seminar is the first in our new-look, Covid-era Constant Change seminar series.
 We hope you’ll join us online from home, from your office or from the waiting room of a Covid-testing facility, to make sure we keep climate change at the forefront of planning and investment in this time of global pandemic.

-Anita Wreford is an economist and leader of our Impacts & Implications programme.
-She currently works at Lincoln University.
+Anita Wreford, Lincoln University, is an economist and leader of our Impacts & Implications programme.
 She's experienced across many areas of climate change, including economic evaluations of adaptation and applying robust methods to deal with climate uncertainty; identifying and evaluating the effectiveness of adaptation options across sectors; mitigation options and costs in agriculture; community resilience to extreme weather events; and adaptation decision-making among various stakeholders.